matter-labs/zksync-web-era-docs/docs/dev/fundamentals/zkSync.md

 - Users can become owners in a rollup by depositing assets from L1 or receiving a transfer from other owners.
 - Owners can transfer assets to each other.
-- Owners can withdraw assets under their control to an L1 address. rollup operation requires the assistance of an operator, who rolls transactions together, computes a zero-knowledge proof of the correct state transition, and affects the state transition by interacting with the rollup contract.
+- Owners can withdraw assets under their control to an L1 address.
+Rollup operation requires the assistance of an operator, who rolls transactions together, computes a zero-knowledge proof of the correct state transition, and affects the state transition by interacting with the rollup contract.
-To understand the design, we need to look into how zkSync rollup transactions works.
+To understand the design, we need to look into how zkSync rollup transactions work.

 zkSync operations are divided into rollup transactions (initiated inside rollup by a rollup account) and priority operations (initiated on the mainchain by an Ethereum account).